-SUSANVILLE, Calif. – The Bureau of Land Management will implement fire restrictions for public lands managed by the Eagle Lake and Applegate field offices in Lassen, Modoc, Plumas, Sierra, Shasta and Siskiyou counties in California and in Washoe County, Nevada.
-The restrictions go into effect Saturday, Aug.
-1, and will remain in effect until further notice.
-These seasonal restrictions are in addition to the year-round statewide fire prevention order issued on April 28.
+SUSANVILLE, Calif. – The Bureau of Land Management will implement restrictions on outdoor use of fire on public lands managed by the Eagle Lake and Applegate field offices in Lassen, Modoc, Plumas, Sierra, Shasta and Siskiyou counties in California, and in Washoe County, Nevada.
+The restrictions go into effect Thursday, July 1, and will remain in place until further notice.
+These seasonal restrictions are in addition to the BLM’s year-round California fire prevention order.

-“These seasonal restrictions are important for protecting public lands and nearby communities from wildfire,” said BLM Associate District Manager Dereck Wilson.
-“Dry forests, grass and brush, combined with high temperatures and windy afternoons have significantly increased fire danger.
+“These seasonal restrictions are important for protecting public lands and nearby communities from wildfire,” said BLM Northern California District Manager Dereck Wilson.
+“Our prolonged drought has led to dry vegetation and these conditions, combined with high temperatures and windy afternoons, are rapidly increasing fire danger.
 We need to minimize the potential for fire starts.”

-The fire restrictions prohibit all campfires and use of barbecues.
+The fire restrictions prohibit all campfires and use of barbecues except in the established fire rings or stoves at the North Eagle Lake, Ramhorn Springs, Pit River and Boulder Reservoir campgrounds, and in the Hobo Camp Day Use Area.
 Portable stoves and lanterns using gas, jellied petroleum or pressurized liquid fuel are allowed.
-Users must have a valid California campfire permit.
+Users must have a valid California campfire permit on BLM managed lands within California.
 Visitors should be extremely careful with their use.
 Wildland visitors should carry shovels, water and fire extinguishers.

-Campfire permits are available free at all BLM, CAL FIRE and Forest Service Offices and online at http://www.preventwildfireca.org/Campfire-Permit/.
+California campfire permits are available free online at https://permit.preventwildfiresca.org/ or at all BLM, U.S. Forest Service and Cal Fire offices.